waisekoh/FYP/README.md

 Python version 2.7
 bedtools version 2.29.2

-CrypSplice pipeline requires CrypSplice.py and BBTestP.r
+CrypSplice pipeline requires CrypSplice.py and BBTestP.r to be in the same directory